 Donations started to come in from residents, community groups, larger donors, local shopkeepers and businesses.
 It was great seeing residents donating from a few pounds to a few hundred.
 Over 150 separate contributions were received, bringing in a massive £11,985.
 This would cover the creation of new tree pits, the trees themselves and the ongoing maintenance – including regular watering.

 Chris was amazed how well supported the scheme was locally.

 And so it was that we found ourselves that cold March morning watching the first of the trees being planted.
 It was good turn-out.
 Chris had messaged her neighbours, and her local councillors were there to show their support.
 Richard the local Tree Officer was on hand.
 He made sure that the contractors had hot drinks.

-Richard had decided to plant Maples, as they are hardy enough to thrive in that environment, and wouldn’t get too big.
-They will also create a beautiful dappled shade in summer, when the sun would otherwise be blazing through the large shop glass shop fronts.
+Richard had decided to plant Maples, as they are hardy enough to thrive in that environment, and won’t get too big.
+They will also create a beautiful dappled shade in summer, when the sun would otherwise be blazing through the large glass shop fronts.

 local business support